9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/high-sierra-roll-up-puffy-sherpa-blanket-8052-84:

-Total load time is 57.634 seconds
+Total load time is 3.824 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 18 total stylesheets

-60% of JS is unused
+62% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/product/high-sierra-roll-up-puffy-sherpa-blanket-8052-84